TimeZynk/tzbrew/sourale-v1.1.0/README.md

 ##### ??? (laka)

-Add 3,4 liters of water (~70°C) (ended up with vol 5L).
+Add 3,4 liters of water (~70°C).
 Rinse throught the malt.

 Wisk the spray malt into the mash.

-Add ice block, and wait until temperature reaches 40°C.
+Add ice block until temprature reaches 40°C.

 ##### Fermentation #1
 Use Lactic bacteria